Precision Multi-Mode Dielectric Characterization of a Crystalline Perovskite Enables Determination of the Temperature-Dependent Phase Transitions: Results and discussion

-The values of permittivity derived from the curve fits in Fig.~\ref{freqvsT} and the finite element modelling are shown in Fig.~\ref{anisotropy} are compared with data from literature \cite{Neville:1972aa}.
+The values of permittivity derived from the curve fits in Fig.~\ref{freqvsT} and the finite element modelling are shown in Fig.~\ref{anisotropy} were compared with data from the literature \cite{Neville:1972aa}.
 Our results show a significant change in anisotropy, which can be explained by crystal structure phase transitions.
 Plots in Fig.~\ref{anisotropy} are subdivided into sections A-D in accordance with corresponding phases.
-From room temperature down to 110K, STO exhibits highly symmetric cubic perovskite structure (space group Pm3m) as demonstrated by section A. For lower temperatures, the crystal structure is deformed from cubic by a number of effects.
-STO demonstrates tetragonal (space group I4/mcm) structure in the range $110-51$K (section B) shifting to orthorhombic in the range $51-35$K (section C).
-Also, it has been demonstrated that at $10$K, STO forms a single low-symmetry phase (section D), which is possibly a rhombohedral structure\cite{Cao:2000aa, Lytle:1964aa}.
-It is evident from Fig.~\ref{anisotropy} that the main transition to biaxial anisotropy occurs when the crystal structure shifts to the orthorhombic phase.
+From room temperature down to 110 K, STO exhibits highly symmetric cubic perovskite structure (space group \textit{Pm3m}) as demonstrated in section A. For lower temperatures, the crystal structure is deformed from cubic by a number of effects.
+STO demonstrates tetragonal (space group \textit{I4/mcm}) structure in the range $110-51$ K (section B) shifting to orthorhombic in the range $51-35$ K (section C).
+It has also been demonstrated that STO could form a single low-symmetry phase below 35 K (section D), which is possibly a rhombohedral structure \cite{Lytle1964aa}.